 DSGE is beyond repair.
 The problem goes much deeper.
 As a matter of fact, the representative economist cannot tell the difference between profit and income, which, clearly, is the precondition for understanding how the market economy works.

-There is neither hope for New Classicals, New Keynesians, Post Keynesianism or MMT in general, or Godley/Lavoie and Wren-Lewis in particular.
+There is neither hope for New Classicals, New Keynesians, Post Keynesianism or MMT in general, nor Godley/Lavoie and Wren-Lewis in particular.

-For details of the bigger picture see the cross-references Profit.
+For details of the big picture see cross-references Profit.